Horizon: Zero Dawn - Review

 Presentation

 Before we get to the parts of the presentation of Horizon that I don't like, let's talk about how great this game looks overall.
 The environments are certainly stunning on their own, but I always get caught up looking at the outfits of different characters.
-I also tend to focus on the details on the various machine animals that prowl the landscape.
+I also tend to focus on the details of the various machine animals that prowl the landscape.
 Even the weapons of the people and of Aloy have a story to tell with their designs and features.

 The different tribes of people have their own common characteristics that are interesting to look over.
-Aloy's tribe are the more traditional in terms of looking like a basic tribe of people with face paint and animal skin clothing, but a lot of their clothes are still tied together with the colorful tubing of a robot's insides.
+Aloy's tribe is the more traditional in terms of looking like a basic tribe of people with face paint and animal skin clothing, but a lot of their clothes are still tied together with the colorful tubing of a robot's insides.
 The wealthy Carja tribe is more ornate and flamboyant with big medallions and headdresses made with the "bones" of robots and topped with colorful feathers.
-There are even some tribes people who have the robotic tubing woven through their own skin.
+There are even some tribal people who have the robotic tubing woven through their own skin.
 It's weird and it grabs your attention.

 As for the robots, it reminds me of the Michael Bay Transformers, but in a good way.
 They're all very busy looking with the various pieces and parts that make up each robot animal, but they're also brightly colored so it's easier to see the intricacies.
-The robots are really the star of the show when it comes to the look of Horizon.
+The robots are really the stars of the show when it comes to the look of Horizon.
 A lot of great sound effects are emitted by these things as they prowl the area and attack.
 If you want to hear some unique and interesting sounds, just turn up your speakers as you get into combat with these things.
 The way many of them move is also extremely convincing.
 A lot of it seems natural for an animal and appropriate for the creature design, to the point that even certain robots will take a tumble after missing an attack.
 Even when you hit them in a sweet spot with a weapon, the way they animate as they fall or react is very convincing.
-All of these little details about the robots makes it easier to get pulled into the world.
+All of these little details about the robots make it easier to get pulled into the world.

 You look fine as a still, but in motion...

 Unfortunately, there are significant parts of the presentation that cause some issues with the experience.
 I don't like to be a person who gets hung up on how a game looks or sounds; I think presentation is somewhat minor in comparison to things like gameplay and story.
-However, there are certain aspects of the presentation that negatively impacted my experience with of Horizon, namely the characters themselves.
+However, there are certain aspects of the presentation that negatively impacted my experience with Horizon, namely the characters themselves.
 For as cool as the clothing is and as rich as the culture seems to be, emanating from the characters themselves, as soon as they start talking I am immediately uninterested and annoyed.

 The voice-acting ranges from very good to, well, this:

 And if you didn't notice in the video, the animations don't help.
 It didn't take long for me to see the algorithms running as the characters spoke.
 Certain gestures or weird little head shakes would keep occurring as people talked, and facial animations would rarely match up in a realistic fashion with how the voice actors were delivering their lines.
 For as good as the faces look in a still shot, as soon as they start moving, the uncanny valley takes hold and becomes a big distraction.
-It is somewhat ironic that the movement of the robot animals seems natural and acceptable, while the movement and facial expressions of the people seems robotic and stiff.
+It is somewhat ironic that the movement of the robot animals seems natural and acceptable, while the movement and facial expressions of the people seem robotic and stiff.
 Other than Aloy, who was still an uncanny valley girl at times, I couldn't care less about any of the characters and their problems because of how unnatural they all appeared.
-Had the camera pulled back more, away from all the unsightly details of a conversation, instead of zooming in to marvel at the facial motion capture technology, I might not have minded the stiff animations, but I still would have to deal with some shoddy voice work.
+Had the camera pulled back more, away from all the unsightly details of a conversation, instead of zooming in to marvel at the facial motion capture technology, I might not have minded the stiff animations, but I still would have had to deal with some shoddy voice work.

 As pretty as this game is most of the time, you'll still find some funky textures too